kleinmann-orm/kleinmann-orm/docs/models.rst

 Improving relational type hinting
 =================================

-Since Tortoise ORM is still a young project, it does not have such widespread support by various editors who help you writing code using good autocomplete for models and different relations between them.
+Since Kleinmann ORM is still a young project, it does not have such widespread support by various editors who help you writing code using good autocomplete for models and different relations between them.
 However, you can get such autocomplete by doing a little work yourself.